p-baleine/node-forwardable/README.md

 node-forwardable
 ================

-Ruby's forwardable inspired modele which defines delegatable functionality of methods for a class.
+Ruby's forwardable inspired module which defines delegatable functionality of methods for a class.

 ## Install
     npm install node-forwardable